iotexproject/iotex-core/logger/README.md

 # logger package
-Here we use zerolog for logging (https://github.com/rs/zerolog). zerolog is a json based logger that is lightning fast and efficient in production code.
+Here we use Zerolog for logging (https://github.com/rs/zerolog). zerolog is a json based logger that is lightning fast and efficient in production code.
 See its benchmark for reference.
-Json based logger is good for us to collect all logs and analysis the errors and preformace easily with json parsers.
+With json based logger, all logs and errors can be easily parsed and analyzed from all servers.

 Usage:
 ```